-- A. The host institution shall be responsible for all details for the contest. - B. A committee consisting of both students and faculty members should be appointed at the host institution to help organize and conduct the contest. - C. The National Collegiate Soils Contest shall consist of two judging events occurring over two days.
+- A. The host institution shall be responsible for all details for the contest. - B. A committee, consisting of both students and faculty members, should be appointed at the host institution to aid the contest host. - C. The National Collegiate Soils Contest shall consist of two judging events occurring over two days.
 The judging for one event is done on an individual basis, and the judging for the other event is by group or team. - 1.
-The individual judging portion of the contest shall consist of three pits/sites to be evaluated by the 4 (or minimum 3) individual contestants. - a.
+The individual judging portion of the contest shall consist of three pits/sites to be evaluated by the individual contestants. - a.
 The individual judging event shall occur on the first day of the two contest days.
 (This provision allows the host school additional time to grade individual scorecards.) - b.
 Teams with more than four students must identify the participating team members for the individual judging event at least 24 hours prior to the start of the individual judging portion of the contest (ideally at the coaches meeting). - 2.
-The group judging portion of the contest shall consist of two pits/sites to be evaluated by all eligible team members, including alternates.
+The group judging portion of the contest shall consist of two pits/sites to be evaluated by all eligible team members, including students that did not participate in the individual judging portion.